lyokha/nginx-combined-upstreams-module/README.md

 Upstrand *us1* will combine all upstreams whose names start with *u0* and upstream *b01* as backup.
 Backup upstreams are checked if all normal upstreams fail.
-The *failure* means that all upstreams in normal or backup cycles have responded with statuses listed in directive *next_upstream_statuses* or were *blacklisted*.
-An upstream is set as blacklisted when it has parameter *blacklist_interval* and responded with a status listed in the *next_upstream_statuses*.
+The *failure* means that all upstreams in normal or backup cycles have responded with statuses listed in directive *next_upstream_statuses* or been *blacklisted*.
+Here the *upstream's response* means the status returned by the last server of the upstream, which is strongly affected by value of directive *proxy_next_upstream*.
+An upstream is set as blacklisted when it has parameter *blacklist_interval* and responds with a status listed in the *next_upstream_statuses*.
 Blacklisting state is not shared between nginx worker processes.